 Without descendants, parents, siblings, or a surviving spouse, a person’s property may be distributed to relatives who come before the decedent in the family tree.
 In most cases, this means grandparents.
 If grandparents survive the decedent on both sides of the family, the maternal and paternal grandparents should inherit property in equal shares.

 When a person has no children, grandchildren, or other descendants, siblings, nieces, nephews, parents, a spouse, grandparents, or other ascendants, other relatives may inherit property.
 This situation rarely happens.
 If it does occur, the relative that is closest in relation to the decedent inherits the property.

 Wondering Where You Fall as an Heir?

 Intestate successions are often complicated, and you need to make sure that your rights are protected.
 We understand that you are mourning the loss of your loved one and have questions that need answers.
-Call our experienced Louisiana succession lawyers as soon as possible to learn about your rights, and make sure your loved one’s intestate succession is handled correctly.
+If you need help with an intestate succession, call our experienced Louisiana succession lawyers at (504) 264-1057 as soon as possible to find out how we can help you.